Information for college students on coming to University College Birmingham over the summer

 We are confident that the processes we’ve put in place will keep everyone safe, but they only work if everyone follows them, so we encourage you to be patient and sensible.

-To make sure you stay safe on campus we’ll need you to follow a few new rules.
+To make sure you stay safe on campus we’ll need you to follow a few rules.
 In particular, you will need to wear a mask whenever you are indoors on campus, unless you are eating or have been asked to remove it for a particular part of a lesson.
 If you are exempt from wearing a mask, you must make sure you have a card to show this – you can obtain an exemption card by asking your tutors.
+You should also get a coronavirus test before you attend.

-Full details about our safety measures and regulations on campus, as well as details on which facilities are open for students, is available on our dedicated Covid-19 FAQs page.
+Full details about our safety measures and regulations on campus, as well as details on which facilities are open for students, are available on our dedicated Covid-19 FAQs page.

 Before returning to campus, all students with no coronavirus symptoms should take a Covid-19 test.
 You should not come onto College premises or mix with other students until you have been tested, if you possibly can.